-Born in Toronto Alan was introduced to the rigorous demands of gymnastics at the tender age of eight when he joined the Mississauga Gymnastics Club.
+Born in Toronto, Alan was introduced to the rigorous demands of gymnastics at the tender age of eight when he joined the Mississauga Gymnastics Club.
 He loved the challenge of this highly competitive sport.
-He trained relentless in pursuit of excellence and with one goal in mind - to be the best in his sport.
+He trained relentlessly in pursuit of excellence and with one goal in mind - to be the best in his sport.

 Soon Alan moved to Burlington Gymnastics Club to receive the quality training and discipline necessary to achieve elite status.
 For more than ten years for the Burlington Club where he represented Burlington and Canada at numerous international competitions.

-The Burlington gym club was the Canadian of high level gymnastics training in the late 1980's and early '90's and many of our national team competitors were active here during this period of time.
-His dream to compete on the international stage came to fruition in 1987 when he selected to the Canadian Team to compete at the Pan-American Games in Indianapolis, Indiana (USA).
+The Burlington gym club was the Canadian of high-level gymnastics training in the late 1980s and early '90s and many of our national team competitors were active here during this period of time.
+His dream to compete on the international stage came to fruition in 1987 when he was selected to the Canadian Team to compete at the Pan-American Games in Indianapolis, Indiana (USA).